safesoftware/FMETraining/ServerAdmin4Scalability/Exercise1_JobRouting.md

 Login to the FME Server Web User Interface either through the Web User Interface option on the Windows Start Menu or directly in your web browser (http://localhost/), and log in using the username and password *admin*.

-On the left hand table of contents, click **Developers &gt; REST API &gt; API &gt; transformations: Transformation Manager &gt; /transformations/jobroutes/tags**
+On the left sidebar, click **Developers &gt; REST API &gt; API &gt; transformations: Transformation Manager &gt; /transformations/jobroutes/tags**

 ![](./Images/4.432.DevelopersRestAPI.png)